WOHL LAB

 Müller Glia

 First a few words about Müller glia and why they are so important.
 Müller glia are fascinating cells.
-They are the predominant glia in the neural retina and are generated last during retinogenesis, the process when all six retinal neuronal cells and the Müller glia are formed.
-They are named after Professor Heinrich Müller who discovered and described them in 1851.
-These glia, similar to astrocytes in the brain, are the support cells in the retina and have a variety of other functions including maintaining the homeostasis of the tissue and protection after injury or disease.
+They are the predominant glia in the neural retina and are generated last during retinogenesis, the process by which all six retinal neuronal cells and the Müller glia are formed.
+They are named after Professor Heinrich Müller, who discovered and described them in 1851.
+These glia, similar to astrocytes in the brain, are the support cells in the retina and have a variety of other functions, including maintaining the homeostasis of the tissue and protection after injury or disease.
 As part of their protective function, Müller glia undergo morphological and molecular changes to create a barrier to isolate damaged/diseased tissue from healthy tissue.
-This barrier however also creates a non-permissive environment for regeneration and is one of the reasons why our retinas cannot regenerate.
-Furthermore, this glial response, called gliosis, can trigger detrimental effects including secondary neuronal loss and inflammation.
-It is a very complex process and includes a variety of factors and mechanisms which are not fully understood.
+This barrier, however, also creates a non-permissive environment for regeneration and is one of the reasons why our retinas cannot regenerate.
+Furthermore, this glial response, called gliosis, can trigger detrimental effects, including secondary neuronal loss and inflammation.
+It is a very complex process and includes a variety of factors and mechanisms that are not fully understood.

 Molecules that play a role in both Müller glia-driven retinal regeneration in fish and gliosis in mammals are microRNAs.